 - -G early_getty : if this option

-is set, s6-linux-init-maker will define a service that will run
+is set, s6-linux-init-maker will define an additional s6 service

-should be a getty, to allow logins even if stage2 fails.
+should be a getty, or equivalent, to allow logins even if stage2 fails.

 early_getty should be a simple command line: for instance,

 "/sbin/getty 38400 tty1".
 By default, no early service

 - -1 : make it so that all the messages that are

 sent to the catch-all logger (i.e. all the error messages that are not

 caught by a dedicated logger, as well as the output from rc.init,

 are also copied to /dev/console.
 (Timestamps are not